-The PAS, responsible for delivering a broad range of public goods and services, recruits its bureaucrats through a competitive exam.
-Upon entry, officers are typically assigned to tax collection roles in sub-districts, with placements driven by vacancies and the tenures of incumbents.
-While the PAS operates as a traditional Weberian bureaucracy-where careers are formally based on seniority, mandatory training, and performance evaluations-it also features a parallel track of discretionary, fast-track promotions overseen by senior bureaucrats, designed to circumvent the constraints of rigid rules (Ali, 2022).
+The PAS, responsible for delivering a wide range of public goods and services, recruits bureaucrats through a competitive exam.
+Their first job involves tax collection against targets in sub-districts, with initial placements determined by vacancies and incumbent tenures.
+The PAS operates as a typical Weberian bureaucracy with official rule-based careers depending on seniority, mandatory training, and subjective evaluations.
+However, it also features parallel careers based on fast-track discretionary promotions by senior bureaucrats, which evolved to overcome constraints imposed by rules (Ali, 2022).
+As bureaucrats ascend the organizational hierarchy, they gain more power over junior bureaucrats' careers.
+Fast-track careers of those with high-ranking seniors first-order stochastically dominate careers of those with less influential seniors.